atrisovic/dataverse-r-study/README.md

+# A large-scale Dataverse analysis

-Step 1. get-dois: collect DOIs
+## Step 1. `get-dois`

+Code from `get-dois` enables communication with Harvard Dataverse repository and collects DOIs of datasets that contain R code.

-Step 2. docker: prepares the image
+## Step 2. `docker`

+Code from `docker` prepares the Docker image, which will download each dataset, conduct the analysis and save a result.

+Step 3. `aws-cli`

-Step 3. aws-cli: starts jobs on AWS
+Code from `aws-cli` starts jobs on AWS Batch.

-Step 4. analysis: result analysis
+Step 4. `analysis`

+Code for result analysis.